Funding Opportunities

 • Roybal Pilot Program: CHIBE invites proposals from affiliated faculty for pilot projects that translate ideas from behavioral economics into practice in ‘real world’ settings, specifically testing interventions that reach middle-aged and elderly Americans at high risk for premature morbidity and mortality.

-• Quartet Pilot Program: Pilot funds are targeted to support small-scale, innovative or exploratory projects with a duration of one year.
+• Trio Pilot Program: Pilot funds are targeted to support small-scale, innovative or exploratory projects with a duration of one year.
 Funded projects must have the potential to generate academic publications and priority will be given to projects with potential to develop small-scale or preliminary research findings that would lead to applications for extramural funding, especially to the National Institutes of Health.

 • Center for Molecular Studies in Digestive and Liver Diseases: The purpose of the Center is to unite investigators with interests in digestive and liver physiology and disease and to stimulate others in the biomedical community to enter this area of research.
 One of the most important aspects of this effort is the funding of Pilot/Feasibility Projects.
 The Pilot/Feasibility Project should be related to the focus of the Center, which encompasses molecular studies on the biology or disease of the alimentary tract, pancreas, and liver.